-(dancer/choreographer) graduated summa cum laude from the Honors Tutorial College at Ohio University where she received a B.F.A. in Dance in 1992.
-In 1994, she joined the Doug Elkins Dance Company (NYC), for whom she performed and taught, both nationally and internationally until 2001.
-She has also worked with Mark Haim, Matthew Nash, and Locate Performance Group.
-Kristen was a member of the Chamber Dance Company in Seattle, Washington from 2001-2003 dancing the works of Isadora Duncan, Hanya Holm, Hannah Kahn, Susan Marshall, Bebe Miller, Mark Morris and Anna Sokolow.
+currently serves as Chair of the Department of Theatre Arts & Dance.
+She performed and taught, both nationally and internationally with the critically acclaimed Doug Elkins Dance Company (NYC) from 1994-2001.
+She has also worked with Mercy Sidbury, Mark Haim, Matthew Nash, Locate Performance Group and Gus Solomons Jr. Dance.
+Kristen was a member of the Chamber Dance Company in Seattle, Washington from 2001-2003 dancing the works of Isadora Duncan, Hanya Holm, Hannah Kahn, Murray Louis, Susan Marshall, Bebe Miller, Mark Morris and Anna Sokolow.
 She has been a guest artist at Ohio University, New York University/Tisch School of the Arts, Dance Works Rotterdam and SummerDance Santa Barbara.
-Kristen received her M.F.A. in Dance from the University of Washington in 2003 and is currently on faculty as Associate Professor of Dance at Sonoma State University.
+Kristen is a founding member of SoCo Dance Theater.
+She is currently working with Christine Cali and Jessie Olsen Bay on a Soundscape Project inspired by the SSU Nature Preserves and the work of musician and naturalist, Bernie Krause.
+Kristen received her B.F.A (dance) from Ohio University and her M.F.A. (dance) from the University of Washington.